karanmahato44/console-toggle/README.md

 - **Comment All** - Comment all console statements regardless of current state
 - **Uncomment All** - Remove all comment markers from console statements

+### Remove All

+- **Remove All from File** - Completely remove all console statements from current file
+- **Remove All from Project** - Recursively remove all console statements from entire project

 ## Usage

 ### Default keybindings (change to your liking)